nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [KeyboardShortcuts](https://github.com/sindresorhus/KeyboardShortcuts) - Add user-customizable global keyboard shortcuts to your macOS app in minutes.
 - [FloatingFilter](https://github.com/CleanCocoa/FloatingFilter) - Display things in an app-modal floating window that users can fuzzy-filter by typing ahead.
 - [mac-open-with](https://github.com/karaggeorge/mac-open-with) - Open a file with an installed app on macOS.
+- [Uberabout](https://github.com/martinlexow/Uberabout) - Replaces the default “About” window in your macOS app with an aesthetically pleasing one.

 ## Web